 17th December 2021

 As that magical time of year approaches it is great to be able to support activities in the community that bring people together at Christmas.
-The Eloquent Fold (Made With Many Associate Artists, Carole Miles and Phiona Richards) visited the Daylight Centre at the beginning of December to run some creative workshops to decorate the centre.
+The Eloquent Fold (aka Artists Carole Miles and Phiona Richards) visited the Daylight Centre at the beginning of December to run some creative workshops to decorate the centre.
 The lanterns and tree decorations they produced were bright and cheerful, and lots of people at the centre were keen to get involved.

 As well as delivering craft supplies the Hemmingwell Centre Youth Club and Their Fit and Fed sessions, ahead of their Xmas holiday clubs, we have also been working in collaboration with Greatwell Homes‘ Independent Living Service and The Wild Tribe to deliver wreath making workshops for residents.
 This was a great opportunity for people to socialise and there is a series of creative activities for people to look forward to at the centres in the New Year.